Altzack/Recipe-Search/README.md

 A recipe generating app.
-Search for a food and get back recipes.
+Search for an ingredient and get back recipes.
 - live link: https://altzack.github.io/Recipe-Search/